MegaCorp-Inc/webapp/README.md

 ### Users Endpoints

 - The Users endpoints encompass three fundamental operations: POST, GET, and PUT.
-- Usernames are unique and are defined by email ID, ensuring that multiple users cannot share the same email ID.
+- Usernames are unique and are defined by email ID, ensuring that multiple users cannot share the same email ID and return 409

 #### Create User